Battle of Ghazni (1148)

 The Battle of Ghazni was fought in 1148 between the Ghurid army of Sayf al-Din Suri and the army of the Ghaznavid Sultan Bahram-Shah of Ghazna.
-The Ghurid ruler defeated Bahram-Shah and took the city while Bahram-Shah fled to India.
+The Ghurid ruler defeated Bahram-Shah and took the city while Bahram-Shah fled to Kurram District in present day Pakistan.

 Bahram-Shah returned the next year and defeated and killed Sayf al-Din Suri and retook Ghazni.